jangbersahaja/fishon-dev/docs/BLOG_IMPLEMENTATION_COMPLETE.md

 **TypeScript**: All errors resolved
 **Server**: Running successfully on http://localhost:3000

-All requested blog enhancement features have been successfully implemented and integrated into the FishOn.my platform.
+All requested blog enhancement features have been successfully implemented and integrated into the Fishon.my platform.
 The blog is now ready for content creation and management with a full-featured admin dashboard and enhanced user experience.